Free Deckpad, Dry Bag, or After-Sun Cream on Orders +$75

 Rental Car Insurance

-Yea, I know you bought insurance online, and they said you don't need to buy any at the car rental office, but this is Mexico.
+Yeah, I know you bought insurance online, and they said you don't need to buy any at the car rental office, but this is Mexico.
 Generally, you should never buy car insurance online from places like Orbitz.
 Most insurance agencies will try to upsell you on very expensive insurance.
 One thing I liked about BBB (mentioned above) is that for $50, we got full coverage for the trip.

-Another option is to drive to Cabo from the states—it’s about a three-day trip, over 1000 miles.
+Another option is to drive to Cabo from the States—it’s about a three-day trip, over 1000 miles.
 The nice thing about this is that you’ll have your car and won't have to deal with rental insurance agencies.
 You need Mexican insurance.
 Your USA policy doesn’t include Mexico.
 I have been using Mexico Insurance Online for about ten years and have never had an issue.
 You can insure your vehicle for a full year for about $300.

 • Old Man's